NHS inpatient network

-With only 5 remaining units in England, 4 of which are members of NHS APA and the NHS Inpatient Network (IPN), there is already a postcode lottery for patients in terms of access to these vital services.
+With only 6 remaining units in England, five of which are members of the NHS APA, there is already a postcode lottery for patients in terms of access to these vital services.

 That is why NHS APA and the members of the NHS IPN have launched a national campaign in order to secure the future funding of NHS Inpatient Units.

 We appreciate NHS APA supporters taking the time to support our #KeepTheFewNHSIPUs campaign.
 The following provides some really easy ways for you to help the campaign: